-If you do not catalog a database, you can still connect to the database, but you must specify a specific connection string, as shown in the section Connect to DB2.
+If you choose not to catalog a database, you must specify a specific connection string to connect to a DB2 database as shown in Connect to DB2.

-See the "Reference the database client libraries in the init_user_param.sh script" section of Configuring a connection to a database in ArcGIS Server for more information.
+See Configure a connection to a database in ArcGIS Server for more information.

 The login used to connect to the database must have specific privileges granted to it.
-For logins that will only need to select data from a service published to ArcGIS Server, grant the privileges necessary for a data viewer as described in Privileges for geodatabases in DB2.
-If data will be published to an editable feature service, grant the privileges necessary for a data editor.
+For logins that will only publish read-only services, grant the privileges necessary for a data viewer as described in Privileges for geodatabases in DB2.
+For logins that will publish editable feature services, grant the privileges necessary for a data editor.
 If you will be registering the geodatabase as a managed database, grant the privileges necessary for a data creator.